-Founded in 2014 by Peter Foley, the company’s goal is to connect customers to LetsGetChecked at home health testing directly through lab tests.
-This is particularly useful for those who have trouble finding time to visit a clinic, or don’t want to wait to speak to a doctor.
-Founder David Foley describes this as cutting out the middleman and making medical testing more efficient.
+Founded in 2014 by Peter Foley, the company’s goal is to connect customers to LetsGetChecked at-home health testing directly through lab tests.
+This is particularly useful for those who want to save time by avoiding a visit clinic or don’t want to wait to speak to a doctor.
+Founder David Foley describes this as cutting out the middleman and simplifying the laboratory testing process.

 LetsGetChecked offers 34 at-home testing products that use blood, urine, vaginal swab, nasal swab, or stool samples to test for certain health conditions.
-Many of the products like the liver test, kidney test, diabetes test, and testosterone levels are single test kits.
-Others combine several related tests, like the Standard 5 STD test which includes Chlamydia, Gonorrhea, Trichomoniasis, HIV, and Syphilis testing.
-Testing is discreet and can be done at home.
+Many products like the liver test, kidney test, diabetes test, and testosterone levels are single test kits.
+Others combine several related tests, like the Standard 5 STD test, which includes Chlamydia, Gonorrhea, Trichomoniasis, HIV, and Syphilis.
+The testing process is discreet and can be done at home.

-Each test includes sample collection tools, video, and written instructions, and prepaid return-shipping labels.
+Each test kit includes sample collection tools, video, easy to follow instructions, and prepaid return-shipping labels.
 The test kits are produced by LetsGetChecked and are sent to CLIA, CPA, INAB approved, and/or CAP-accredited labs.
-Tests are reviewed within 2-5 business days by a medical team.
+Results are reviewed within 2-5 business days by a medical team.

-Results are delivered to customers by a nurse.
-Results can also be accessed through LetsGetChecked’s secure platform from any device, or through their mobile app (available as an Apple App Store download, or is available for download on Google Play).
+Results are delivered to customers by a nurse who can answer any questions.
+After creating an account, results can also be accessed through LetsGetChecked’s secure platform from any device or the mobile app.

 Review of LetsGetChecked’s Science: Biomarkers

 LetsGetChecked, like many competing at-home health and wellness testing companies, uses biomarkers to analyze health conditions.
-Biomarkers are organic substances, such as metabolites or hormones that can identify diseased states in a patient, and track various conditions like liver and kidney function or vitamin/mineral deficiencies (Vitamin B12 test and Vitamin D test).
-To measure the relevant biomarkers, the majority of tests sold by LetsGetChecked require a small blood sample.
+Biomarkers are organic substances, such as metabolites or hormones, that can identify diseased states in a patient and track various conditions like liver and kidney function or vitamin/mineral deficiencies (Vitamin B12 and Vitamin D).
+To measure the relevant biomarkers, most tests sold by LetsGetChecked require a small blood sample.
 However, some tests can be done with only a urine sample or vaginal swab.

 Taking a LetsGetChecked Test

-LetsGetChecked offers a wide range of single-focus and bundled at-home test kits.
-If customers know what they would like tested, it is simple to select the tests they want and have them sent Express (1-2 business days) or Standard to your door.
+LetsGetChecked offers a wide range of single-focus and bundled home testing kits.
+If customers know what they would like tested, it is easy to select the tests they want and have them sent Express (1-2 business days) or Standard to their door.

 Some tests provide a single result.
-For example, the folate test only analyzes folate serum and the cortisol test only looks at stress.
-To guide customers, LetsGetChecked has made collections of tests for some specific concerns like Female Reproductive Health (which includes three different tests – Female Hormone, Ovarian Reserve, and Progesterone tests), the Essential Vitamins test, or the Standard 5 STD package.
+For example, the folate test only analyzes folate serum, and the cortisol test only looks at stress.
+To guide customers, LetsGetChecked has made collections for some specific concerns like the Home Female Fertility Testing (which includes three tests – Female Hormone, Ovarian Reserve, and Progesterone tests), the Home Vitamin Deficiency Testing, or the Standard 5 STD package.
 Customers are advised to consult a health professional before deciding which tests they want (though a prescription is not required to order any of these tests).

-Once a test is shipped, customers will be able to start tracking their orders.
-Orders are shipped from their facility daily and will arrive in “discreet” packaging to maintain customer privacy.
+Once a test kit is shipped, customers can start tracking their orders.
+Orders are shipped daily and will arrive in “discreet” packaging to maintain customer privacy.

-Inside the package, customers will find an activation code that is needed to register a customer’s kit to their online account.
+Inside the package, customers will find an activation code to register the test kit.
 They will also be required to answer a few health-related questions.
 This allows the LetsGetChecked health team to provide personalized support and health recommendations.
 It is important to note that the company’s Terms of Service state that “THE PRODUCTS AVAILABLE THROUGH THE SITE ARE FOR GENERAL GUIDANCE ONLY AND ARE NOT A SUBSTITUTE FOR PROFESSIONAL MEDICAL ADVICE.”

-After registering and activating a kit and letsgetchecked.com, customers take the required samples.
-Many of the tests require finger-prick blood testing.
-Other tests require urine, fecal, vaginal swab, or a “gentle” nose swab samples.
-Detailed instructions are available on the LetsGetChecked website, which links to their Vimeo account.
+After registering and activating the kit online, customers take the required samples.
+Many of the tests require a blood sample.
+Others require urine, fecal, vaginal swab, or nose swab samples.

-LetsGetChecked recommends that tests be done in the morning so that samples may be sent back for analysis as soon as possible.
-All tests include a prepaid shipping label that can be tracked.
+LetsGetChecked recommends the testing process be done in the morning so that samples may be sent back for analysis as soon as possible.
+All health tests include a prepaid shipping label that can be tracked.
 Labs are CLIA, CPA, INAB approved, and/or CAP accredited.
 For safe shipping, a biohazard bag is provided.

 Results are obtained between 2-5 business days after the lab receives the kit.
-A member of LetsGetChecked’s medical team reviews the results, and one of their nurses contacts the customer to discuss results and next steps, which may include lifestyle changes and in some cases, prescription recommendations.
-Results are also made available through their website and mobile app.
+A member of LetsGetChecked’s medical team reviews the results, and one of its nurses contacts the customer to discuss results and next steps, which may include lifestyle changes to improve health, and in some cases, prescription recommendations.
+Results are also made available through the company’s website and mobile app.

 Review of LetsGetChecked Products